 FAQs

-Can puppies or seniors eat strawberries?
+Can puppies eat strawberries?

-Are strawberry seeds okay?
+Are strawberry seeds safe for dogs?